antoine186/convSig/README.md

 install.packages("convSig-master", repos = NULL, type="source")
 ```

 Please note that you may encounter an issue with updating/installing a dependency package stringi during installation.
-In such case, please manually download [stringi](https://cran.r-project.org/web/packages/stringi/index.html) and install from source using the following command.
+In such case, please manually download [stringi](https://cran.r-project.org/web/packages/stringi/index.html) and install from source.

 ## Package Overview